Apophlaea

 Apophlaea is a genus of thalloid algae that is endemic to New Zealand.
-This genus has two species, both from the high intertidal zone on New Zealand's coasts.
+Species in the genus are found in the high intertidal zone on New Zealand's coasts.
 Specimens can reach around 15 cm in size.
 The thalli take a crustose form, but also contain upright, branching frond-like protrusions that reach 5–8 cm in height.
 Secondary pit connections and secondary pit connectionsare present in the organisms.
 Apophlaea reproduces by means of conceptacles; it produces tetraspores.

 It is notable for its symbiotic relationship with certain fungi.
 Despite its unusual morphology, molecular systematics, along with its zoned tetrasporangia borne in conceptacles with a single opening, place it within the Hildenbrandiales.

 The algae are resistant to both U-V radiation and desiccation, allowing them to thrive in intertidal settings.
 Indeed, they can resume almost full photosynthesis just minutes after losing 95% of their tissue water.

+Species

+There are three species in the genus Apophlaea: